misc-de/Yaga/README.md

 <img width="270" alt="Screenshot from 2026-05-09 17:32:20" src="https://github.com/user-attachments/assets/e09fe9e7-311e-4802-88e3-2221d0b8ae04" />
 <img width="270" alt="Screenshot from 2026-05-09 17:58:31" src="https://github.com/user-attachments/assets/8725428e-2287-44f6-b29b-a83773c319a3" />
 <img width="270" alt="Screenshot from 2026-05-09 17:32:36" src="https://github.com/user-attachments/assets/0c34fd96-ef2c-4655-abc0-79b93a00bd5d" />

 ---

-## What is Yaga?

-Yaga is a gallery app that feels at home on a modern GNOME desktop.
-It scans your media folders, keeps everything snappy with a thumbnail cache and a SQLite index, and stays out of your way.

----